Prasanthdj8/rbi-ombudsman-analytics/README.md

    text mapped to the real category structure.
 This is stated clearly here and in `classifier/README.md`, not buried in fine print.

-Both pieces are also rebuilt as a Power BI report (`data/powerbi/`), since that's the specific tool named in the job listing, alongside the web version for easy sharing as a link.
+Both pieces are documented openly, with real data cited against primary sources and the synthetic classifier data clearly labeled as such.

 ## Why I built this